 In principle, equations (1) to (3) are non-linear equation systems for the five observables He, Ne, Ar, Kr, and Xe with the five unknown parameters T, S, P, A, and F. However, because the measured He concentration is usually affected by non-atmospheric sources, it cannot be described by these models and the number of applicable equations reduces to four.
-In the practice of the noble gas paleothermometer, the parameters P and S are usually well known (S 0 for meteoric recharge and P is given by the altitude of the recharge area), and only T, A, and possibly F are unknown (F

-= 0 reduces to unfractionated excess air).
+In the practice of the noble gas paleothermometer, the parameters P and S are usually well known (S ~ 0 for meteoric recharge and P is given by the altitude of the recharge area), and only T, A, and possibly F are unknown (F = 0 reduces to unfractionated excess air).
 Thus, the equation systems are over-determined and can be solved by least squares techniques.

-The goodness of fit that is achieved can quantitatively be judged based on the the $^2$ -test. $^2$ is the sum of the squared deviations between the modeled and measured concentrations, wheighted with the experimental $^1$ -errors.
-The expected minimum value of $^2$ is the number of degrees of freedom , which is the difference between the number of applied constraints (measured concentrations) n and the number of free parameters m.
-Because is usually very small for a single sample, it is useful to enhance the significance of the $^2$ -test by applying it to entire sample sets.
+The goodness of fit that is achieved can quantitatively be judged based on the the χ^2 -test. χ^2 is the sum of the squared deviations between the modeled and measured concentrations, wheighted with the experimental 1 σ -errors.
+The expected minimum value of χ^2 is the number of degrees of freedom v, which is the difference between the number of applied constraints (measured concentrations) n and the number of free parameters m.
+Because v is usually very small for a single sample, it is useful to enhance the significance of the χ^2 -test by applying it to entire sample sets.
 Fitting the same model to N samples of a data set is equivalent to fitting a model with m·N free parameters to n·N data points.
-The $^2$ -value for the whole data set is the sum of the $^2$ -values of the individual samples, and the number of degrees of freedom is $^1$ N. The probability p for $^2$ to be higher than a given value can be obtained from the $^2$ -distribution.
+The χ^2 -value for the whole data set is the sum of the χ^2 -values of the individual samples, and the number of degrees of freedom is v·N. The probability p for χ^2 to be higher than a given value can be obtained from the χ^2 -distribution.
 Models which yield too low probabilities should be rejected.
 A reasonable criterion might be p < 0.01, although in Aeschbach-Hertig et al. (1999) we rejected models with probability p < 0.05, which is a rather strong criterion.

 The best way to estimate the uncertainties of the derived model parameters, in particular the noble gas temperature (NGT), is a numerical propagation of the experimental uncertainties of the concentrations through the inverse procedure by Monte Carlo simulations.
 This can be done by generating a number of artificial sets of concentrations from each measured sample, randomly distributed around the measured values according to the experimental errors.
 For each generated data set, the optimal parameter values are calculated, and their distribution defines the uncertainty.
 However, if the experimental uncertainties are independent and normally distributed, the uncertainties of the estimated parameters can much easier be derived from the covariance matrix calculated during the least squares fitting.
 In our experience, the two methods usually yield almost identical results.
-Hence, the initially included option for Monte Carlo simulations has been dropped in the current version of the program "Noblegas".
-However, in rare cases fitting equation (2) with T, A, and F as free parameters leads to a strong correlation between T and A and unrealistically large errors from the covariance matrix.
-In these cases, only Monte Carlo simulations yield reasonable error estimates.
-For this reason, it is planned to re-implement the Monte Carlo option in future versions of the program.
+Yet,in some cases fitting equation (2) with T, A, and F as free parameters leads to a strong correlation between T and A and unrealistically large errors from the covariance matrix.
+In these cases, Monte Carlo simulations yield more reasonable error estimates.
+For this reason, the program "Noble90" includes an option for Monte Carlo simulations.